A previous post[MIR] focused on our

 In 1995, we already had excellent neural probabilistic models

-Compute still had to get 1000 times cheaper, but by 2016-17, both Google Translate[GT16]—whose whitepaper[WU] mentions LSTM over 50 times—and Facebook Translate[FB17] were based on two connected LSTMs,[S2S] one for incoming texts, and one for outgoing translations—much better than what existed before.[DL4] By 2017, Facebook's users made 30 billion LSTM-based translations per week[FB17][DL4]
+Compute still had to get 1000 times cheaper, but by 2016-17, both Google Translate[GT16]—whose whitepaper[WU] mentions LSTM over 50 times—and Facebook Translate[FB17] were based on two connected LSTMs,[S2S] one for incoming texts, and one for outgoing translations.[DL4] These systems performed vastly better than their predecessors.
+By 2017, Facebook's users made 30 billion LSTM-based translations per week[FB17][DL4]

 LSTM-Based Robotics.
 Since 2003, our team has used LSTM for Reinforcement Learning (RL) and robotics.[LSTM-RL][RPG]